WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   If a train would make a path reservation which ends at this signal, the train will instead wait at the start signal and not make the reservation.
 * Cancel wait at start path signal for reservation ending here
   Cancel a previous wait at start path signal for reservation ending here.

-##### Slot operation

-See [**Slots**](#slots) section below for details of what slots are.
-The sub-actions which this can take are:
-* Acquire or wait
-  Try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at this path signal.
-* Try to acquire
-  Try to acquire membership in the slot, if the slot is full and the train cannot become a member, carry on anyway.
-  When reserving ahead it is attempted when making the reservation, no second attempt is made when later passing the already reserved signal.
-* Release (front)
-  Release membership of this slot when the front of the train passes the signal.
-* Release (back)
-  Release membership of this slot when the back of the train passes the signal.
-* Release (on reserve)
-  Release membership of this slot when making a reservation from this signal (this is the executed in the same conditions as the "acquire or wait" and "try to acquire" sub-actions).
-* Path end: Acquire or wait
-  When attempting to make a path reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at the start path signal.
-* Path end: Try to acquire
-  When attempting to make a path reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, make the reservation anyway.
-* Path end: Release
-  When a path reservation is made which ends at this signal, release membership of this slot.

 ##### Reverse